ParisaMousavi/Sample/README.md

 ### Project's application architecture
 - Microservices project
 - Domain-Drive Development (DDD)
-- Datbase per Service (Microservice Design Pattern) : as the project is developed DDD, each service can have a database for itself.
+- Database per Service Design Pattern : as the project is developed DDD, each service can have a database for itself.
 It's important that based on the service requirements change, the database can be changed flexible.
+- Circuit Breaker Design Pattern (via Microsoft.Extensions.Http.Polly)

 ### Project' application technologies
 - EntiryFrameworkCore
 - Azure Storage Model
 - Swaschbuckle.AspNetCore -> enhance the API project with Swagger API Documenation & Swagger UI
+- Microsoft.Extensions.Http.Polly -> for realising Break Circuit Design Pattern to have resilient Microservices

 ## Create new project via commandline